expresso/router/README.md

 - `fs` (object): Saves the specification as a file in the given path
   - `path` (string): Path where the file should be saved (with file extension)
   - `format` (`'json'` | `'yaml'`): Specifies the format of the generated document

+If `documentation` is `false` or omitted, no documentation will be generated.

 ```typescript
 import { routing } from './routing.ts'